Ramon Magsaysay, Zamboanga del Sur

-Ramon Magsaysay, officially the Municipality of Ramon Magsaysay (Lungsod sa Ramon Magsaysay; Subanen: Benwa Ramon Magsaysay; Chavacano: Municipalidad de Ramon Magsaysay; Bayan ng Ramon Magsaysay), is a 4th class municipality in the province of Zamboanga del Sur, Philippines.
+Ramon Magsaysay, officially the Municipality of Ramon Magsaysay (Lungsod sa Ramon Magsaysay; Subanen: Benwa Ramon Magsaysay; Chavacano: Municipalidad de Ramon Magsaysay; Bayan ng Ramon Magsaysay), is a municipality in the province of Zamboanga del Sur, Philippines.
 According to the 2020 census, it has a population of 27,280 people.

+History

 The municipality was formed on February 13, 1957, out of 23 barrios of the Municipality of Aurora, and was originally called Liargao.
 It was renamed after Philippine president Ramon Magsaysay who created the municipality by virtue of Executive Order Number 239.
 Republic Act Number 2788 marked the renaming of Liargao to Ramon Magsaysay on June 19, 1960.